lchristi12/VM-remote-access/README.md

 </p>
 <p>
-Go to the VM page click create-->select the correct subscription--> Resource group, select the one we have created--> VM name, create a name--> Region, select the same region previously (East US 2)--> Then click review and create.
+Go to the VM page and click create--> select the correct subscription--> Resource group, select the one we have created--> VM name, create a name--> Region, select the same region previously (East US 2)--> Then click review and create.
 </p>
 <br />